 It turns out that keeping a Tinder subscription secret is a very popular concern.
 There are plenty of reasons why you might want to keep quiet about your Tinder participation, and besides, TechJunkie doesn’t judge, it just provides answers to questions.
 This piece is going to answer all of those questions.

-Will My Tinder Subscription Show Up on my Bank Statement?
+Will My Tinder Subscription Show up on My Bank Statement?

 Use Tinder without Facebook

-Select Log in with phone number on the main Tinder page and you can create a new profile with your burner phone.
-This does mean you will have to manually create your profile and upload images but that is a good thing anyway as you’re more likely to take the time to create a quality Tinder profile.
+Select “Log in with phone number” on the main Tinder page , and you can create a new profile with your burner phone.
+This does mean you will have to manually create your profile and upload images, but that gives you time to really consider how you’re going to represent yourself on Tinder.
 If you’re secretly using Tinder, you don’t want to use anything that links one life to the other life.
 Leading a “double life” means keeping the two lives separate in every way possible, including with regard to social media.

-It may mean a bit of driving between dates but keeping your two lives separate has to be worth the effort right?
+It may mean a bit of driving between dates, but keeping your two lives separate has to be worth the effort right?